jasonmishi/ASS-CW1/CW2/README.md

 - `BCRYPT_SALT_ROUNDS`: Password hashing cost.
 - `EMAIL_VERIFICATION_TTL_HOURS`, `PASSWORD_RESET_TTL_HOURS`: Auth token expiry windows.
 - `EMAIL_TRANSPORT`, `SMTP_HOST`, `SMTP_PORT`, `SMTP_SECURE`, `EMAIL_FROM`: Outbound email configuration.
-- `APP_BASE_URL`: Used to build links in emails and for the proxied browser-facing stack.
+- `APP_BASE_URL`: Used to build API-owned links in emails.
+In local split-origin Docker, this should point to the API origin (`http://localhost:3000`).
+In proxied production, it should point to the nginx-facing app origin.
 - `PUBLIC_API_BASE_URL`: Optional browser-visible API base URL for the web app.
 Leave blank for same-origin production behind nginx; set it in split-origin development.
 - `ANALYTICS_DASHBOARD_API_TOKEN`: Server-side bearer token used when the logged-in dashboard proxies to `/api/v1/analytics/alumni-dashboard`.
 - `ANALYTICS_ALUMNI_DIRECTORY_API_TOKEN`: Server-side bearer token used when the logged-in alumni directory page proxies to `/api/v1/analytics/alumni-directory`.